Skip to content

 An independent window on the city.

 In brief: Streetside Jakarta is an independent, free directory of roughly 1,280 live public CCTV street cameras across Jakarta, Indonesia.
-The streams are sourced from the DKI Jakarta provincial government's open camera network via the Molecool aggregator, surfaced through a searchable, mappable interface.
+The streams are sourced from the DKI Jakarta provincial government's open camera network, surfaced through a searchable, mappable interface.
 There is no login, no tracking, and no advertising — the project exists as a civic-infrastructure mirror.

 Streetside is a one-person publication.
 There are roughly 1,280 public street cameras pointed at Jakarta — at intersections, markets, the Ciliwung's banks, the toll plazas at the city's edge — and most of the time nobody is looking through them.
 This site is the lens cap, removed.

 It's free to use.
-There are no accounts, no ads, no analytics scripts, no cookies that follow you around.
-The data is sourced from official DKI Jakarta government CCTV feeds via the Molecool API, cached for sixty seconds at Cloudflare's edge, and rendered for you in the same handful of milliseconds it takes a camera to refresh.
+There are no accounts, no ads, no tracking cookies, and only minimal anonymised analytics for site improvement.
+The data is sourced from official DKI Jakarta government CCTV feeds, refreshed continuously, and rendered for you in the same handful of milliseconds it takes a camera to refresh.
 Think of the city as a slow film, and this as the projector room.

 What Streetside is not